-We also explore the sensitivity to choices of priors, by re-running the BFL analyses using different priors, first for the multivariate precision matrix, keeping the priors for within mice, but systemfit cannot presently be combined with this command so, Rubin's rules have to be coded manually.
-Sample code is available in the Supplementary File.

-Multivariate normal nodes cannot be partially observed in JAGS, thus, we run BFL models on all available data within WinBUGs.
-An observation with zero costs was set to missing when running the Bayesian Gamma model, which requires strictly positive costs. the coefficients normal, and then a second analysis, with uniform priors for the regression coefficient, and an inverse Wishart prior with 6 degrees of freedom and a identity scale matrix, for the precision.
-The results are not materially changed (see Supplementary File, Table A2).
+We also explore the sensitivity to choices of priors, by rerunning the BFL analyses using different priors, first for the multivariate precision matrix, keeping the priors for the coefficients normal, and then a second analysis, with uniform priors for the regression coefficient, and an inverse Wishart prior with 6 degrees of freedom and an identity scale matrix, for the precision.
+The results are not materially changed (see the on-line supplementary file, Table A2).

-The results of the within-trial CEA suggest that amongst compliers, laparoscopy is more cost-effective than medical management for patients suffering from GORD.
+The results of the within-trial CEA suggest that, among compliers, laparoscopy is more cost effective than medical management for patients suffering from gastro-oesophageal reflux disease.
 The results are robust to the choice of priors, and to the assumptions about the missing data mechanism.
-The results for the uBGN differ somewhat from the other models, and as our simulations show, the concern is that such unadjusted Bayesian models are prone to bias from model misspecification.
+The results for model uBGN differ somewhat from those of the other models and, as our simulations show, the concern is that such unadjusted Bayesian models are prone to bias from model misspecification.